okleine/nCoAP/README.md

 <artifactId>ncoap-core</artifactId>
 ```

-for the raw protocol implementation.
-For CoAP application development this is probably what you want.
-Note, that for
+for the raw protocol implementation (including the extensions mentioned above).
+For CoAP application development this
-several reasons some interfaces and package names changed since the latest stable version (1.8.2).
-To use the
+is probably what you want.
+Note, that for several reasons some interfaces and package names changed since the latest
-latest bleeding edge version add the following to your pom.xml:
+stable version (1.8.2).
+To use the latest bleeding edge version add the following to your pom.xml:

 ```xml
 <repositories>